friendly-bits/geoip-shell/README.md

 **2)** Download the latest realease: https://github.com/friendly-bits/geoip-shell/releases

-**3)** Extract all files included in the release into the same folder somewhere in your home directory and `cd` into that directory in your terminal
+**3)** Extract all files included in the release into the same folder somewhere in your home directory and `cd` into that directory in your terminal.

 **4)** For interactive installation, run `sh geoip-shell-install.sh`.